JrSchild/grunt-retinafy/README.md

 Grunt-retinafy tries to optimize the speed by asynchronously scaling images.
 You can force the program to use more than the default amount (for your system) of asynchronous actions.

 Getting the error message: `Fatal error: Cannot call method 'match' of undefined`?
-Try using a lower number here and see what works most optimal for your system.
+It's very possible that your system can't handle the amount of async actions.
+Try filling in a 1 in the options and slowly work your way up to the get the best performance for your system.

 ### Usage Examples